saurabh-chugh2358/regex-practice-for-nlp/README.txt

 Question 6:
 Program file: Q6_Tokenized_Freq.py
 How to run: python Q6_Tokenized_Freq.py the program asks for a string (Enter the entire paragraph in the question)  ===>>> this gives the desired output

-Question 1:
-Unix command is included in the ‘Quiz1 - NLP - Solutions - G24431890’ document itself.

-Question 1:
-Unix command is included in the ‘Quiz1 - NLP - Solutions - G24431890’ document itself.

-Question 1:
-Unix command is included in the ‘Quiz1 - NLP - Solutions - G24431890’ document itself.

-Question 1:
-Unix command is included in the ‘Quiz1 - NLP - Solutions - G24431890’ document itself.

-Question 1:
-Unix command is included in the ‘Quiz1 - NLP - Solutions - G24431890’ document itself.